htmd.model module#

 errors (int, optional) – Number of Bayesian samples to use for the error bars.
 If set to None, it will not plot error bars and use a Maximum Likelihood MSM.

-- property cluster_ofmicro#
+- property cluster_ofmicro: ndarray#

 Mapping of microstates to clusters